 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-We have filled all our 1-year abdominal imaging slots for 2017-2018.
-We will begin accepting applications for the 2018-2019 1-year Abdominal Imaging Fellowship starting July 2016.
+We have filled all of our one-year abdominal imaging slots for 2018-2019.
+We will begin accepting applications for the 2019-2020 one-year Abdominal Imaging Fellowship starting July 2017.
 All application materials must be mailed in.
 We will not accept emailed applications or letters of recommendation.

 If you are interested, please submit the following application package:

 - Three letters of recommendation sent separately (one letter must be from your radiology program director)

 Michael A. Blake, MD, Director, Abdominal Imaging Fellowship